Ant-f/WorkingFilesList/README.md

 # Working Files List

-Copyright © 2016 - 2020 Anthony Fung and The Working Files List Project
+Copyright © 2016 - 2022 Anthony Fung and The Working Files List Project
 contributors

-Working Files List is a Visual Studio 2015/2017/2019 extension.
+Working Files List is a Visual Studio extension.
+Versions up to and including 1.6.x are compatible with Visual Studio 2015/2017/2019.
+Version 1.7.0 and up are compatible with Visual Studio 2022.
 It adds a tool window that shows a vertically stacked list of documents that have been opened in the editor, with the ability to group and sort entries.

 ## Installation

-Pre-built binaries can be downloaded from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Ant-f.WorkingFilesList);
+Pre-built binaries can be downloaded from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=Ant-f.WorkingFilesList2022) (click [here](https://marketplace.visualstudio.com/items?itemName=Ant-f.WorkingFilesList) for version 1.6.0);
 from within Visual Studio by searching for `working files list` in [**Tools**] -> [**Extensions and Updates**]; or the [releases](https://github.com/Ant-f/WorkingFilesList/releases) page.